-Janon D. “JD” Ellis, Spaatz #661, recently retired after 23 years of service in the U.S. Air Force where he earned the rating of master navigator with over 4000 hours in the C-130, he commanded the 728th Air Mobility Squadron at Incirlik Air Base, Turkey and served as Chief, Requirements Policy Division on the Headquarters USAF Staff.
+Janon D. “JD” Ellis, Spaatz #661, retired after 23 years of service in the U.S. Air Force where he earned the rating of master navigator with over 4000 hours in the C-130.
+During his Air Force career he commanded the 728th Air Mobility Squadron at Incirlik Air Base, Turkey and served as Chief, Requirements Policy Division on the Headquarters USAF Staff.
 He earned the Spaatz Award as a member of the Florida Wing and continued to serve CAP after he was commissioned in the U.S. Air Force with Texas, Arkansas, and Illinois Wings and served overseas as the commander of the Yokota Cadet Squadron, Japan.
-JD is currently active as a Lieutenant Colonel in the Civil Air Patrol, and he serves as the Director of Cadet Programs for the National Capital Wing.
-(Current as of 12 August 2012.
-Elected 2013.
-Term expires in 2017.)
+JD is currently serving as the Deputy Chief of Staff for Cadet Programs, Mid-Atlantic Region, and the National Cadet Advisory Council Senior Advisor.
+He is currently employed as a USAF government civilian.
+(Current as of 15 August 2020.
+Term expires in 2022)

 Board of Directors

 The Association’s Board of Directors consists of the four elected officers plus 9 members-at-large and one alternate.
 The at-large seats on the board are filled via the Association’s annual elections; one-half of these at-large seats are up for election each year.
 At-large directors serve a two-year term.
 For more information, see the Association’s by-laws.